 At the beginning and end of each day, you must perform opening and closing procedures to get your POS up and running and closed for the business day.
 To start, you or your employees will log in to your POS device using the appropriate login key.
 Then, if you use cash, you will start by logging your starting cash for the day.

-- Select the menu option in the bottom left corner to view your menu
+- Step 2: Select the menu option in the upper left corner to view your menu.

 Most businesses will have a set amount of cash that should be in the register at the start and end of the day.
 If there was a cash transaction during the day, the additional cash from the sale is removed EOD and added to a cash bag, so the drawer can return to its set amount.
 Having this set amount allows you to notice if cash goes missing, either from offering incorrect change or theft.